Navigating PF Contributions at 59: Will I Earn Interest and a Higher Pension at 60?

 mohan-jayaraman

-I am 59 years old and I am still employed in company Roll.
-I am contributing to VPF, EPF, and my employer is contributing 12%.
+I am 59 years old and still employed on the company roll.
+I am contributing to VPF and EPF, and my employer is contributing 12%.
 As of today, I have completed 11 years of PF contribution.
 I have not taken a pension either.
-Please advise whether I will get an interest in Employer+Employee contribution.
-Will I get an 8.16% higher pension if I retire by 60 years of age?
+Please advise whether I will get interest on the Employer + Employee contribution.
+Will I get an 8.16% higher pension if I retire at 60 years of age?

 Thanks